 For campers, there are over 550 campsites, 90 of which offer full electrical, water and sewer hookups for your recreational vehicle.
 It’s a perfect location if you like to get away from the city without leaving too many of its creature comforts behind.

 Where to Stay

 Accommodations run from moderately priced motels to luxury resorts.
 For families on a budget, there are several nearby state and county campgrounds less than 30 minutes from downtown Santa Barbara.

 Getting to Santa Barbara

 On the summer weekends highway, 101 will have heavy traffic in and out of Santa Barbara.
 Start your trip put as early as possible to avoid the rush.

 Another fun way to visit Santa Barbara is by Amtrak train.
 Pacific Surfliners have four scheduled stops every day of the week.
-Several hotels are with walking distance of the station.
+Several hotels are within walking distance of the station.

 Santa Barbara is about 90 miles north of Los Angeles, well within day-trip distance.
-To really enjoy Santa Barbara and the surrounding area consider spending, at least, one night.
+To really enjoy Santa Barbara and the surrounding area you might want to spend at least, one night.